 Can you change the pickle?

 Yes, you can change the pickle if you wish.
 I would suggest sticking with a dill pickle in spear or rounds.
 But if you want a sweeter one, you can opt for a bread and butter pickle.

-Can I use a whole pickle?
+Can I fry a whole pickle?

 You can start with a whole pickle.
 You know the ones that are sold in a big jar on deli counters?
 You can start with those and use a crinkle cutter (affiliate ad link) to make slices!

 Fried Pickle Dipping Sauce Recommendations

-I am personally a big fan of dipping my air fryer pickles, deep fried pickles OR pan fried pickles into ranch!
+I am personally a big fan of dipping my air fryer pickles, deep-fried pickles OR pan-fried pickles into ranch!
 You can use a commercial brand of ranch, but if you’d like to make a homemade version you can try my dairy-free ranch.

 Love your power air fryer?
 We have the best fried pickle recipe over in our air fryer recipes section!
 You will seriously LOVE how easy these air fried pickles are!

-In a large skillet over medium heat, spray the skillet with cooking spray.
+- In a large skillet over medium heat, spray the skillet with cooking spray.

-Gently put a few pickles into your maple syrup/mustard mixture.
+- Gently put a few pickles into your maple syrup/mustard mixture.
 Coat each side.

-Gently place the coated pickle into your gluten-free crumb mixture.
+- Gently place the coated pickle into your gluten-free crumb mixture.
 Make sure that the crumbs stick to the pickle by gently pressing the pickle into the mixture.

-Place crumb coated pickle into hot pan.
+- Place crumb coated pickle into hot pan.
 Fry pickle on each side until golden brown.

-Remove from pan, let cool, then enjoy!
+- Remove from pan, let cool, then enjoy!